 Suicide in Australia

-- Every day at least 8 Australians die by suicide.
+- Every day about 8 Australians die by suicide and an attempt is made every 7 minutes.
 For every death by suicide, it is estimated that as many as 30 people attempt to end their lives.
-That is approximately 65,300 suicide attempts each year
+The estimate of suicide attempts each year is approximately 78,000.

-- Every year there are more deaths from suicide than there are road accidents.
+- Each year there are more deaths from suicide than there are road accidents.